 2.8 Calculating grades

 If you have demonstrated to me that you have satisfactorily met the criteria detailed above in the rubric (which map to the learning objectives for this course), you will receive an A. If you demonstrate that you have satisfied four of the five criteria, then you will receive a B. Three of the five: a C. Two of the five: a D. One of the five: an F.

 Note that ‘satisfactorily’ meeting the criteria means completing all of the work that I have set for you.
 BUT, note also that you have the power to determine how much work that actually is, provided that you can justify why you haven’t pushed further.
 That is, I will look at your fail logs and your notebooks to determine whether or not the module exercises were challenging for you.
-It is thus in your best interest to keep careful and complete fail logs and notebooks as you do both the modules AND your final project.
+It is thus in your best interest to keep careful and complete fail logs and notebooks as you do both the modules AND your capstone exercise.
 I can only grade where the evidence exists.